YU-MITC/moodle-mod_kalmediares/README.md

 Version 1.3.1

-* fixed README.md, in order to support sub-plugin of Atto text editor.
+* fixed README.md, in order to support sub-plugin of Atto HTML editor.
 * fixed some statements in view.php,

 Version 1.3.0